-Daniel Kaniewski is a homeland security and emergency management leader
+Daniel Kaniewski is a risk and resilience leader

-Today Daniel Kaniewski leverages his policy and operational experience at the Federal Emergency Management Agency.
-Dr. Kaniewski previously contributed thought leadership on topical issues at think tanks.
+Today Daniel Kaniewski leverages his policy and operational experience at Marsh McLennan.
+Dr. Kaniewski previously served as a FEMA deputy administrator and contributed thought leadership on topical issues at think tanks.
 He has taught at George Washington University and Georgetown University.
 Dan advised President George W. Bush.
 He began as a first responder.